MohamedAshref371/HijriCalendar/README.md

 # HijriCalendar

-The Hijri calendar appears alongside the primary calendar if the Windows calendar system is set to Gregorian.
+The Hijri calendar appears alongside the primary calendar if the Windows calendar system is not set to Hijri.